GM, Union Officials Prepare For Contract Talks Amid Plant Closings And FBI Probes

 General Motors Begins Laying Off 4,000 Salaried Workers

-And, even if the union does get wage increases from GM — and that's a long shot — the union's expectation is that other automakers and auto suppliers will follow the pattern.
+And even if the union does get wage increases from GM — and that's a long shot — the union's expectation is that other automakers and auto suppliers will follow the pattern.
 They may not be able to afford it.
 There's a lot at stake, Hicks says, for a lot of workers.

 "That ongoing dance between GM and the UAW is really a proxy for almost 400,000 workers and hundreds of firms across the country," he says.
 "I don't see a real way out for the UAW... we're staring a global recession in the face."